Hoist operator, Kaiwhakamahi mīhini hiki

 Tasks

-- monitor equipment gauges or displays to ensure proper operation
+- monitor machine and equipment gauges

-- climb ladders or vehicles to perform duties
+- climb ladders and vehicles

 - connect cables or electrical lines